Medication Therapy Management (MTM)

 What is the Medication Therapy Management (MTM) program?

 The MTM program is designed to help our AgeWell New York members deal with multiple medications and illnesses and help get the safest, most effective, affordable prescription drugs.
 Our staff works with individual members and their health care providers to be a source of information and support for medication management.

 Once selected for our MTM program, you will receive a welcome letter from our MTM vendor and information about MTM.
 Our MTM vendor will contact you to schedule a telephone consultation with a pharmacist.
 The pharmacist will conduct a comprehensive medication review to identify any potential medication-related issues.
 If any medication issue is identified during the telephone consultation with a pharmacist, we will discuss it with your provider.
 Participation in this program is voluntary.
 You can contact Clinical Support Services (CSS) to opt out of the program.

 Our licensed pharmacists will assist you by being a source of knowledge about prescription and over-the-counter drugs.
 We can answer questions you may have about your medications and discuss potential drug therapies with your providers.
 Overall, our goal is to make sure you are getting and taking the types of medication that are right for you.

 Eligible participants are those members with Medicare Part D prescription coverage who take at least 8 (eight) Part D drugs and are likely to incur or exceed annual costs of the CMS dictated threshold for all covered Part D drugs.

-Participants of the program also have at least 3 (three) of the below mentioned diseases of the following conditions:
+Participants of the program also have at least 2 (two) of the below-mentioned diseases of the following conditions:

 - Alzheimer’s Disease